ashishps1/awesome-low-level-design/solutions/java/src/elevatorsystem/README.md

 ## Problem Statement

-Design and implement an Elevator System that can handle multiple requests, move between floors, and manage direction and state efficiently.
+Design and implement an Elevator System that can handle multiple requests, move between floors, and manage direction and vendingMachineState efficiently.

 ---